An exceptionally well designed and super stable range of bikepacking bags for lightweight biking adventures

 New to the Restrap line in 2022, the Adventure Race Range is a lightweight bikepacking bag collection that is designed for long distance cyclists to carry everything needed for ultra-endurance races and audaxes.
 The range is incredibly functional and designed with impeccable attention to detail to cover the needs of riders pushing the limits.

-Now I love cycling.
-I’ve recently bikepacked much of the new West Kernow Way in Cornwall, I get out riding a couple of times a week to tackle the relentless frequency of hills in Cornwall, and I’m touring across Europe this summer.
+Now, I love cycling.
+I’ve recently bikepacked much of the new West Kernow Way in Cornwall, I get out riding a couple of times a week to tackle the relentless frequency of hills in Cornwall, and I toured across Europe in the summer of 2022.
 I’m a back lane bimbler, riding for the pleasure of it, rather than the pain.
 I also love a good challenge, but only if there’s plenty of time for plenty of cakes along the way, and not too many hills!

 So, to be clear, I’ve not tested the bags in either an ultra-endurance race or an audax, yet!
 BUT, the bags do leave me very well equipped to take on some long distance races, should the mood take me!